ama-bit/vault-keeper/README.md

 # Vault Keeper ☢️
 ## Python Password Vault

-- Vault Keeper is a beginner-friendly Python learning project that walks through building a simple encrypted password vault from scratch.
+- Vault Keeper is a beginner-friendly Python learning project that walks through building a simple encrypted password manager (vault) from scratch.

-- The goal is to understand how encrypted password storage works, not to create a production-ready password manager.
+- The goal is to understand how encrypted password storage works.

+- This is **not** a production-ready password manager.

 ---